camerond/mercury/README.md

 ## SVG Background Support

 Use Mercury to easily include SVG paths as background images.
 Here's a simple example using a 20x20 circle.
-Just register your SVG path:
+Just register your SVG path with a name, viewBox width, viewBox height, and path data:

 ```
 +register-svg(my_circle, 20, 20, "<circle cx='10' cy='10' r='10' />")